discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 </Grid>

 <Divider text="Situational Skills"/>
 <Specialization name="Chronomancer" text="Heal Chronomancer"/> has an incredibly flexible toolkit, with all of its skill slots being flexible and able to be changed depending on the scenario.
+However, avoid dropping <Skill name="Signet of Inspiration"/>.
 Check out the lists below for the common situatiuonal skills and their reason for use.
+As far as weapons are concerned,
+staff is generally preferred to Scepter/Shield because of easier boon application in hectic environments although the later also has value if you are comfortable with it.
 ### Recommended Fractal Setups
 <Grid>
 <GridItem sm="4">